CarbsLinux/carbslinux.github.io/index/index.md

 Carbs Linux is an in-development Linux® distribution with a suckless mindset.
-The system will consist of only the necessary programs to create a Linux distribution.
+The base system will consist of only the necessary programs to create a Linux distribution.

 Package Manager